 Springfield is a classic Southern bed and breakfast set in a relaxed country setting just outside historic Hertford.
 Whitewashed fences, relaxing porches, clapboard siding and hundred-year-old pecan trees accent the c.
 1896 house.
 The Inn is set in the middle of a working farm that includes an original barn and historic farm equipment.

-For a complete listing of North Carolina’s agritourism accommodations, visit the Department of Agriculture & Consumer Services.
+For a complete listing of North Carolina’s agritourism accommodations, head to Visit NC Farms.